Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 — If you have two different droplets why do they chase each other?
 What other behaviors have you observed?

-— Why does the sharpie marker create a physical barrier?
+— Why does the sharpie marker create a physical barrier and how do the droplets respond to it?

 — To what extent were you able to realize increasingly autonomous behavior?